FazraFarook/Customer-Revenue-Analytics-And-Forecasting/README.md

 - **Inactive** is defined as Recency > 90 days — chosen relative to the data's own median purchase gap (16 days), making 90 days a meaningful drop-off rather than an arbitrary cutoff.

 ### 5. Top Customers & Revenue Concentration
-Customers ranked by total net revenue to check what share the top decile contributes (the customer-level equivalent of the product-level Pareto analysis in Module 3).
+Customers ranked by total net revenue to check what share the top decile contributes — a Pareto-style concentration check applied at the customer level.

+Finding: revenue is spread fairly evenly across the customer base — the top 10% contribute well under half of total revenue, unlike a classic 80/20 pattern.
+The business is not overly dependent on a small handful of customers.

 **Finding:** revenue is spread fairly evenly across the customer base — the top 10% contribute well under half of total revenue, unlike a classic 80/20 pattern.
 The business is not overly dependent on a small handful of customers, a different risk profile from the product-level concentration seen elsewhere.

 ---

-## Module 5 — Revenue Forecasting
+## Revenue Forecasting

 ### 1. Monthly Trend & Seasonality Check
 Monthly revenue is aggregated and plotted before any model is chosen.
 Revenue rises every November/December in both years and drops back in January — a clear annual seasonal pattern on top of a mild upward trend.